WalletHub, Financial Company

 Why Men Pay More for Car Insurance than Women

 - Men drive more than women, on average, and are also more likely to die in a car accident.

-- Speeding is more commonly a factor in fatal accidents involving men.
+- Speeding is more commonly a factor in fatal accidents where men were driving.

 - Men are more likely to die in a car accident while driving drunk.

 For more information, check out WalletHub’s data on average car insurance rates by age and gender.

 People also ask